 Deploying Search Connectors in Windows Federated Search

-Explains how a user registers a new remote data store with Windows federated search by opening an OpenSearch Description (.osdx) file, methods of deploying an .osdx file, and how to track usage of your OpenSearch service.
+This topic explains how a user registers a new remote data store with federated search by opening an OpenSearch Description (.osdx) file, how to deploy an .osdx file, and how to track usage of your OpenSearch service.

 This topic is organized as follows:

 - Deployment Methods

 Merely opening the .osdx file that describes how to connect to the web service and how to map any custom elements in your RSS or Atom XML registers your new remote data store with federated search.
 A data store that already has an OpenSearch web service that is compatible with federated search can be added to Windows Explorer when a user opens an .osdx file.

 After you have given the .osdx to your user and the user opens the .osdx file, the following events occur.

 - A .searchconnector-ms file is created in the Windows Searches folder (%userprofile%/Searches).